Differences & Similarities Between Laminated and Tempered Glass

 What is Laminated Glass?

-Laminated glass is created by combining two pieces of tempered or non-tempered glass which are sandwiched by a PVG, SGP, or EVA interlayer.
+This type of glass is created by combining two pieces of tempered or non-tempered glass which are sandwiched by a PVG, SGP, or EVA interlayer.
 This helps the glass achieve higher strength and soundproofing functions.

 What is Tempered Glass?

-Tempered glass involves heating annealed glass to over 600 degrees and quickly cooling it down in a tempering furnace.
+This type of glass involves heating annealed glass to over 600 degrees and quickly cooling it down in a tempering furnace.
 This process allows the tempered glass to become 5 times stronger than annealed glass before tempering.

-How Does Tempered Glass Differ from Laminated Glass?
+How Does Tempered Differ from Laminated Glass?

 Here are some other differences & similarities between laminated and tempered glass: